TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-runbookexecution-cmdlet.md

 * Try running the [runbook locally](https://docs.microsoft.com/azure/automation/troubleshoot/runbooks#runbook-fails) before running it in Azure Automation.
 This can clarify if the issue is a bug in the runbook versus an issue with Azure Automation.
 * [Update the Azure PowerShell](https://docs.microsoft.com/azure/automation/automation-update-azure-modules) modules in your Automation Account to the latest version
+* Ensure you are using the RunAs service principle with the -ServicePrincipal parameter on any Azure resources.
+Using credentials within the Azure Automation sandbox may lead to authentication failures.

 ### Runbook fails with "The subscription cannot be found" error

 This issue can occur when the runbook isn't using a RunAs account to access Azure resources.
 To resolve, follow the steps in [Scenario: Unable to find the Azure subscription](https://docs.microsoft.com/azure/automation/troubleshoot/runbooks#unable-to-find-subscription).

+### Dealing with multiple subscriptions inside of a runbook

+* If you need to manage Azure resources across several subscriptions with Azure Automation, please follow the guidance in ["Dealing with Multiple Subscriptions"](https://docs.microsoft.com/azure/automation/troubleshoot/runbooks#runbook-auth-failure) to prevent errors.

 ### Runbook fails with error "Strong authentication enrollment is required"